 Daryl Duke Prize Rules

-Note: owing to a technical issue, a previous version of the Rules was recently posted.
-Rules for the 2018 Daryl Duke Prize are as follows:
+Rules for the 2019 Daryl Duke Prize are as follows:

 The Daryl Duke Foundation announces the Daryl Duke Prize, to honour the memory of the late Daryl Duke, a distinguished Canadian film and television creator.